On the injectivity and non-injectivity of the $l$-adic cycle class maps: Motivic cohomology

 This was done in \cite[\S\S 2 and 3A]{cycletale}, except for $\tilde H^i_\cont(X,\Z_l(n))$.
 The same comments as in \S \ref{s1.2} apply, except that one should explain which version of motivic cohomology is used for arithmetic schemes.
 We use Levine's extension of Bloch's complexes to schemes over a Dedekind domain \cite{levine}, developed by Geisser in \cite{geisser3}: more precisely, the Zariski (resp. étale) hypercohomology of Bloch's cycle complexes, namely the complexes of Zariski sheaves

 and their étale versions $\Z(n)_\et$, as in \cite[\S 3]{geisser3}.

 To define $\beta^{n,i}_\sX$ for an arithmetic scheme $\sX$, we use the isomorphism

 extended to arithmetic schemes in \cite[Th.
 1.2 4]{geisser3}.
-Since the étale cohomology of $\sX$ with finite coefficients is finite, $\beta^{n,i}_\sX$ may simply be seen as $l$-adic completion.
-To pass to smooth schemes over a field, we use the continuity of motivic and étale motivic cohomology (commutation with filtering inverse limits of schemes with affine transition morphisms): this follows from \begin{itemize} \item continuity of the cycle complexes themselves, \item continuity of Zariski and étale cohomology (see \cite[Th.
-5.7]{sga4} for the latter\footnote{Strictly speaking, this reference concerns étale cohomology with coefficients in a system of sheaves, while we consider here a system of complexes of sheaves which are not [known to be] bounded below.
-One can proceed as in \cite[\S 2C]{cycletale}, by using \eqref{eq8} and \cite[Prop.
-3.6]{geisser3}.}). \end{itemize}
+Since the étale cohomology of $\sX$ with finite coefficients is finite (Theorem \ref{t1.1}), $\beta^{n,i}_\sX$ may simply be seen as $l$-adic completion.
+To pass to smooth schemes over a field, we use the continuity of motivic and étale motivic cohomology (commutation with filtering inverse limits of schemes with affine transition morphisms): this follows from \begin{itemize} \item continuity of the cycle complexes themselves, \item continuity of Zariski and étale cohomology. \end{itemize}

+At the referee's request, we give details.
+The first point is seen explicitly from the definition of the terms of $\Z(n)$: for any scheme $\sX$ over a Dedekind scheme $S$, one has by definition

+where $Z$ runs through the integral closed subschemes of codimension $n$ of $\sX\times_S\Delta^i_S$ which meet all faces properly.

+In the second point, continuity for sheaves is classical: see \cite[Th.
+5.7]{sga4} for étale cohomology.
+We reduce to this case by a hypercohomology spectral sequence argument.
+Details on the delicate points to deal with complexes of sheaves which are not [known to be] bounded below, and how to solve them, are given in \cite[\S 2C]{cycletale} in the case of schemes over a field; here one can proceed exactly in the same way by using \eqref{eq8} and \cite[Prop.
+3.6]{geisser3}.

 \begin{lemma} Let $X\in \Sm(k)$, where $k$ is a field.
 In \eqref{eq00}, $\beta^{n,i}_X$, $\gamma^{n,i}_X$ and $\gamma^{n,i}_X\beta^{n,i}_X$ have divisible kernels and torsion-free cokernels, while $\alpha^{n,i}_X$ has torsion kernel and cokernel.
 Moreover, $\alpha^{n,2n}_X=\alpha^n_X$ is bijective for $n=1$ and injective for $n= 2$. \end{lemma}